Adjusting Your Straps

 Important Notes

-Work on a flat, padded surface to avoid scratches.
+Work on a padded surface.